 But this has no relevance to the question of its international personality.
-An entity can possess international personality though it may lack one or more of the legal capacities possessed by states.47 In the same way, the fact that it is unable to exercise a particular capacity by virtue of its non-recognition by a particular state or group of states diminishes its personality in a practical, but not in a legal sense.
+An entity can possess international personality though it may lack one or more of the legal capacities possessed by states.
+In the same way, the fact that it is unable to exercise a particular capacity by virtue of its non-recognition by a particular state or group of states diminishes its personality in a practical, but not in a legal sense.
 Consequently, the reduction, or total absence, of the exercise and enjoyment of international rights as between any two entities is not enough justification for concluding that as between them the other's international personality does not exist.
 This view found unanimous support in the Reparation case when it was held that the United Nations Organisation had the capacity to bring an international claim even against non-member states of the organisation.

 Although the above aspect of the court's judgment has been criticised by certain writers, the view that not only the United Nations, but other international organisations, too, possess international personality vis-à-vis non-members or non-recognising states is compelling.
-48 In the case of the UN the court's finding in the Reparation case was based on the logic that the Charter of the organisation was formulated by fifty states, at that time representing the vast majority of the members of the international community.
+In the case of the UN the court's finding in the Reparation case was based on the logic that the Charter of the organisation was formulated by fifty states, at that time representing the vast majority of the members of the international community.
 These states, the court observed, had the power in conformity with international law, to bring into being an entity possessing objective international personality and not merely personality recognised by them alone.
-49 The court had recourse to some provisions in the Charter in order to substantiate its view.
-The most important of these, Article 2(6) provides that "the Organisation shall ensure that States which are not members of the United Nations act in accordance with these principles so far as may be necessary for the maintenance of international peace and security."
-This has led to the view that the Charter is something more than a regular convention - "an international constitution or a basic law of the international community."
-It is thus argued that a state does not have to be a member of the international organisation to be required to observe the demands of that basic law of the international community.
-50
+The court had recourse to some provisions in the Charter in order to substantiate its view.
+The most important of these, Article 2(6) provides that "the Organisation shall ensure that States which are not members of

-47Lukashuk's view is therefore incorrect.
+&lt;sup>47Lukashuk's view is therefore incorrect.
 See his "Parties to Treaties - The Right of Participation (1972) 135 Hague Recueil 231 at 237.

-48See, generally, Seyersted "Is the International Personality of inter-governmental Organs valid vis-à-vis non-members?"
+See, generally, Seyersted "Is the International Personality of inter-governmental Organs valid vis-à-vis non-members?"
 (1964) 4 Ind J Int L 233.

-49ICJ Rep (1949) 185-187.
+&lt;sup>49ICJ Rep (1949) 185-187.